Disney Springs, which is the Marketplace and Shopping Mega Center on Disney World Resort Property, has so much to offer for visiting families.

 Inside of the T-Rex Restaurant, you’ll find one of our favorite free activities!
 The Paleo Dig!
 It’s a fun kid friendly spot to cool off and play for a minute.
-But parents beware–there’s a ‘Dino Build-A-Bear’ inside the shop.
+But parents beware if you aren’t prepared to enjoy Build-a-bear –there’s a ‘Dino Build-A-Bear’ inside the shop.

 There are so many amazing and kid friendly photo spots!
 For one–if you have the memory maker option, there’s a few spots around Disney Springs for some good photos (no lines) and there’s a photoshop studio.